 Chapter 15: Satomi becomes a witch while fighting Kazumi, and most of the other girls vote to kill Kazumi and revive her and Satomi as many times as is necessary.

 Chapter 18: Saki becomes a witch and decapitates Mirai, who refuses to fight because she doesn't want to hurt Saki.
-The Nico we've been following turns out to be a clone of Nico; the real Nico was actually the one who turned into a witch back in Chapter 9.
-Nico's wish was to create a duplicate of herself with no memories of the shooting incident in her childhood.
+The Niko we've been following turns out to be a clone of Niko; the real Niko was actually the one who turned into a witch back in Chapter 9.
+Niko's wish was to create a duplicate of herself with no memories of the shooting incident in her childhood.
 She gave her original name, Kanna Hijiri, to the duplicate.
 The duplicate knew nothing about the Pleiades until seeing them fighting Yuuri's witch; she subsequently met Jubey and learned the truth about her origins.
 Her wish was to connect to the Pleiades without their knowledge in order to take revenge on them.
 Her goal is to use the magical girls in the Freezer to wipe out humanity.

 Chapter 19: Jubey is an "incomplete" Incubator, disappearing and leaving the remaining girls on their own.

 Chapter 17: "I can't let you kill Kazumi.
 You humans, that is."

 What Happened to the Mouse?: We know what happened to them at the end of the story, but we are never given any explanation for the body-sharing Luca and Ayase.
 Unlike the other villains, we never learn their backstory or motivation.
 What did they wish for?
 Do they collect soul gems for any particular reason, or are they just Axe Crazy?
 Why the one body, two souls — was it an act of desperation, desire, or just one girl with such a split personality that she warranted two soul gems?
 Just who are they?
-They are/She is set up as a real anomaly, being both insane and predatory...then they're defeated and Nico's death ensures that they're promptly forgotten by the plot.
+They are/She is set up as a real anomaly, being both insane and predatory...then they're defeated and Niko's death ensures that they're promptly forgotten by the plot.

 Chapter 12 continues Chapter 11's flashbacks, up until the end.